Miltiadis-Kon/rock-paper-scissors-unity/README.md

 1. Launch the game
 2. Show your hand to the camera
+3. Show a thumbs up to start a new round
-3. Make one of three gestures:
+4. Make one of three gestures:
    - Closed fist for Rock
    - Open palm for Paper
    - Two fingers for Scissors
-4. Face the camera and ensure good lighting for best gesture recognition
+5. Face the camera and ensure good lighting for best gesture recognition.
-5. Show a thumbs up to start a new round
+6. Show a thumbs down to stop playing

 ## Installation